misahub2023/Benchmarking-Codes-of-the-WCEBleedGen-dataset/README.md

 All the models were trained for a total of 250 epochs, without any preprocessing or modification.
 The codes were run using 40 GB DGX A100 NVIDIA GPU workstation available at the Department of Electronics and Communication Engineering, Indira Gandhi Delhi Technical University for Women, New Delhi, India.

 # Results
-The results and the findings will be released in the form of a research paper soon, the preprint has been released and can be accessed at [link](https://www.authorea.com/doi/full/10.22541/essoar.171007121.19572474)

-# Contributions
-Palak Handa conceptualized the research idea, performed the data collection, mask analysis, literature review, and did the research paper writing.
-Manas Dhir contributed in developing the benchmarking pipeline, developing the github repository, and writing the initial draft of the research paper.
-Dr. Deepak Gunjan from the Department of Gastroenterology and HNU, AIIMS Delhi performed the medical annotations, and was involved in suggestions for improving artificial intelligence algorithms.
-Dr. Nidhi Goel was involved in literature review and administration.
-Jyoti Dhatarwal contributed in the initial data collection.
-Harshita Mangotra contributed in development of the bounding boxes.
-Divyansh Nautiyal contributed in correcting the multiple bleeding regions and re-making the bounding boxes, and Nishu, Sanya, Shriya, and Sneha Singh contributed in the result replications on the GPU workstation and table entries.
-The [WCEbleedGen Dataset](https://zenodo.org/records/10156571) has been actively downloaded more than 1000 times and was utilized in Auto-WCEBleedGen Version 1 and 2 challenge as training dataset.
+The results and the findings will be released in the form of a research paper soon - consideration in Data in Brief, the preprint has been released and can be accessed at [link](https://www.authorea.com/doi/full/10.22541/essoar.171007121.19572474).The [WCEbleedGen Dataset](https://zenodo.org/records/10156571) has been actively downloaded more than 1000 times and was utilized in Auto-WCEBleedGen Version 1 and 2 challenge as training dataset.
 The challenge page is available [here](https://linktr.ee/misahub.challenges).